• Brain atlas sensitivity

 };

-Following the header, a total of savedphoton*colcount words (32bit) records represent the detected photon info, each photon occupies "colcount" words saved in the order of being detected.
+Following the header, a total of savedphoton*colcount words (32bit) represent the detected photon info; each photon occupies "colcount" words saved in the order of being detected.
 A typical detected photon record consists of the following:

 DetID, ScatNum, PP1, PP2, ..., PPN

-where DetID is an integer, indicating the index of the detector that captures the photon; ScatNum records the total number of scattering events before the photon is captured; PP1 - PPN are floating point numbers, denoting the partial path lengths for media time 1 to N.
+where DetID is an integer, indicating the index of the detector that captures the photon; ScatNum records the total number of scattering events before the photon is captured; PP1 - PPN are floating-point numbers, denoting the partial path lengths for media type 1 to N.

 Output: Command line output